-Based on your target savings amount, an emergency fund calculator will tell you how much you may want to consider setting aside as either a lump sum or as monthly installments to meet this important goal.
+Our Emergency Fund Calculator can help you tally your individual monthly expenses.
+And based on your target savings amount, it will tell you how much you may want to consider setting aside as either a lump sum or as monthly installments to meet this important goal.
 If you think you could benefit by speaking with an experienced financial professional, don't hesitate to reach out for individualized guidance.

 - Actually, Most Americans Can Come Up With $400 in an Emergency. https://www.washingtonpost.com/business/2023/08/03/actually-most-americans-can-come-up-with-400-in-an-emergency/92c258f8-3200-11ee-85dd-5c3c97d6acda_story.html.